VR’s Biggest Problem and How We Could (Maybe) Solve It

 An approximation of what the motion processing system would see if it filtered for <1.5 cpd spatial frequency (Edwards et al., 2021)

-It only sees brightness (luminance contrast)
+It mostly sees brightness (luminance contrast)

 It (mostly) does not see color, which we can experience when some object moves by us super fast and that object will just appear as a shadow.